 Regardless of the furniture, vastness, or brightness of the Coop, it all comes down to the people.
 Brennan was as successful as it was because of its ability to allow all students to come together to converse, laugh, and enjoy each other’s company.
 As Pran Sathiy, a fifth-year student at USMC, has stated, “Most students are indifferent to the change.
 As long as there is a room that provides a social atmosphere, then students will be content.”
 Therefore, even though the Coop will never be Brennan Lounge, as long as the students retain that social aspect the spirit of Brennan will live on.

--Damian Di Biase is a third-year student at St. Michael’s College pursuing a double major in Political Science and Sociology.
+Damian Di Biase is a third-year student at the University of St. Michael’s College (USMC) pursuing a double major in Political Science and Sociology.
 He currently is a USMC Mentor, research assistant, and President of the new environmental club Clean SMC.